-From page 15 of this document are optional pro forma sheets that may be of assistance in planning and setting goals for meeting times and keep records of meetings.
+Within this guide there are optional pro forma sheets that may be of assistance in planning and setting goals for meeting times and keep records of meetings.

 One week prior to each scheduled meeting it is recommended the students (via the SONA Group Organiser) contact the mentor and highlight any specific questions they have thought of that might require additional preparation on the part of the Mentor.